Computer Information Systems

 The certificates and degrees in Computer Information Systems will prepare you for immediate employment or for a bachelor's degree with a CIS emphasis.
 Click here and we’ll send you more information about the program.

-MCC offers three Associate of Applied Science degrees and an Associate of Business degree:
+MCC offers three Associate of Applied Science degrees, Associate of Science, and an Associate of Business degree:

 - Associate of Business - Computer Information Systems (Special Requirements) (60-68 credit hours) This degree prepares students to transfer to an Arizona university to pursue a bachelor’s degree in Computer Information Systems or Management Information Systems.
 Program requirements differ among universities and the official transfer guide located at http://aztransfer.com An advisor should be consulted to assure that you include any additional requirements of each university.